moshix/drive370/README.md

 ## Techniques

-Most of the geometry in both Drivey and Drivey.js is just an extrusion of a single curve (a [closed spline](https://threejs.org/docs/#api/en/extras/curves/CatmullRomCurve3)), which runs down the middle of the road.
+Most of the geometry in both Drivey and Drivey.js is just an extrusion of a single curve (ie a spline), which runs down the middle of the road.
 In other words, the demo marches steadily along this curve, regularly dropping points along the side, sometimes suspending them in the air, and afterwards it connects them into shapes.
 Every solid or dashed line, every wire and pole, is generated in this way, and the level generates them anew each time you visit.
 There are very few exceptions, such as the clouds and buildings in the City level.
 ### Car generation
 A different process governs the shape of every car.
 A handful of numbers and decisions are randomly picked— the length of the cabin, for instance, or whether the car is a convertible- and these values are used to create a basic side view diagram of the car:
 ```